Jonathan Cooke is an ICON Accredited Conservator-Restorer (ACR)

 He has been demonstrating and sharing his acclaimed multiple layering techniques with essential oils and other media throughout his career.
 His acknowledged generosity as a teacher has enabled many professional and amateur glass artists to adopt and explore these techniques, which are now widely and commercially exploited by others.
 His teaching on successful multiple layering was distilled into Time and Temperature, a manual on glass painting which was published by Swansea Metropolitan University in 2013.
 He is currently working on a companion manual on stains and enamels, and developing a CPD course in advanced traditional lead glazing, in collaboration with other ACRs.

-2019 projects include the conservation of stained glass panels from the Frederick Leach stained glass workshops for the David Parr House, Cambridge
+2019 projects included the conservation of stained glass panels from the Frederick Leach stained glass workshops for the David Parr House, Cambridge